Athi-Matyumza/Embedded_Systems-Timers_and_SPI/README.md

 ## How to Use
 1. Clone the repository to your local machine.
-2. Follow the step-by-step instructions provided in each section of the practical guide.
 3. Experiment with the code samples and examples to enhance your understanding of timers and SPI.
 4. Explore the resulting LED patterns generated based on the EEPROM data.